 - Council endorse the 10 Year Road Works Program 2015/2016 to 2024/2025 as presented at Attachment 1 and this PROGRAM be used as a basis for resource allocation into the Draft 2015/2016 Budget with understanding there will be projects scheduled for 2014/2015, which will need to be carried-over and completed in 2015/2016; - 2.
-List for budget consideration \$150,000 to continue improvements in accordance with the approved Parkfalls Estate Development Plan. - 3.
-Dartmoor Road Regional Road Group application to continue seal works in preference to gravel sheeting under the condition the traffic volume & type will attract RRG funding for seal extension.
-If the traffic volume & type does not warrant seal extension then the gravel sheeting program be applied for.
+Allocate \$150,000 to continue improvements in accordance with the approved Parkfalls Estate Development Plan. - Dartmoor Road Regional Road Group application to continue seal works in preference to gravel sheeting under the condition the traffic volume & type will attract RRG funding for seal extension.
+If the traffic volume & type does not warrant seal extension then the gravel sheeting program be applied for. - 4.
+Council endorses the Road Hierarchy and Heavy Haulage Vehicle Permit Policies as presented without change.